grscheller/web/src/blog.md

 node package manager.
 According to the [npm/cli](https://github.com/npm/cli) GitHub repo README.md,

-### From npm/cli README.md
+#### From npm/cli README.md

-Contrary to popular belief, npm is not in fact an acronym for "Node Package Manager"; It is a recursive ba:wqcronymic abbreviation for "npm is not an acronym" (if the project was named "ninaa", then it would be an acronym).
-The precursor to npm was actually a bash utility named "pm", which was the shortform name of "pkgmakeinst" - a bash function that installed various things on various platforms.
-If npm were to ever have been considered an acronym, it would be as "node pm" or, potentially "new pm".
+"Contrary to popular belief, npm is not in fact an acronym for 'Node Package Manager'; It is a recursive bacronymic abbreviation for 'npm is not an acronym' (if the project was named 'ninaa', then it would be an acronym).
+The precursor to npm was actually a bash utility named 'pm', which was the shortform name of 'pkgmakeinst' - a bash function that installed various things on various platforms.
+If npm were to ever have been considered an acronym, it would be as 'node pm' or, potentially 'new pm'."

-After several hours of web searching mostly secondary, non-authoritative sources, this is what I found,
+#### After several hours of web searching

 - Node.js maintained by the non-profit OpenJS Foundation
   - Node.js is a JavaScript framework